wesnoth/wesnoth-multiplayer-data-dashboard/README.md

 6. Using the MariaDB CLI or a GUI tool such as [HeidiSQL](https://www.heidisql.com/), verify that the database was created successfully and that the tables and data were imported correctly.

+#### Set App Configuration Options

+The app looks for two files containing launch options in the `.config` folder.
+See the [configuration readme](.config/README.md).

-#### Set Environment Variables
+#### Using Environment Variables for Database Credentials (Optional)

-The app reads database credentials from environment variables.
+Environment variables instead of `db_config.json` may optionally be used for the database credentials.
 The following environment variables must be set:

 | Variable     | Description                                      |
 |--------------|--------------------------------------------------|